 The statistics are brutally clear.
 Young people are leaving the church in droves.
 Many churches are simply dying of old age.
 In desperation, many churches have turned to extreme measures to bring youth into the church.
 These vary from rap concerts to throwing out the older members of the church in the hopes of attracting a younger demographic.
 However, in a generation starved for meaning, purpose, and truth, none of these things truly move the needle.
 There is a way to reach young people, millennials and Generation Z alike, that does not require any extreme measures.
 Give them the truth.

-I’m sure some of those charged with revitalizing older churches or with raising numbers but facts are facts.
+I’m sure some of those charged with revitalizing older churches or with raising numbers would argue with this, but facts are facts.
 Every millennial and gen Zer I talk to who is in or around the church tells me the same story.
 They crave depth.
 Depth is what they want.
 They don’t want the activities, they don’t want the small groups, they don’t want the music, they want the truth.
 And truth preaching pastors are in very short supply.

 Unfortunately, much of the church hierarchy has bought into the ideas of the emerging church movement.
 They believe that they need to be constantly growing the church numerically in order to be successful.
 Never mind that the people you are bringing in may not be believers or hold to the core beliefs of the church.
 That is irrelevant.
 Just add to the numbers.
 To an extent, I cannot fault a pastor for wanting to increase the number of people in the church.
 After all, more people means a larger audience on the webcast, more money in the offering plates, and bragging rights at denominational meetings.
 (And yes, it also means that more people are under the sound of the Gospel but since most pastors are not actually preaching the Gospel, I’m convinced for most of them, this reason never enters their minds.)